Posted on Thursday, 22ⁿᵈ July, 2021

 The initiative started when Barry realised,

-“We don’t provide food to Aged Care residents.
+“We don’t provide food to aged care residents.
 We provide quality meals to our customers.”

-It was a moment that led to the development of the Meals Matter Project and the understanding that almost every aspect of food in Aged Care needed to be re-evaluated; starting with the language used, to the quality of equipment, staff, and meal presentation.
+It was a moment that led to the development of the Meals Matter Project and the understanding that almost every aspect of food in aged care needed to be re-evaluated; starting with the language used, to the quality of equipment, staff, and meal presentation.

 The project started with a strategic planning session to answer the question, ‘how do we improve the food we offer our customers?’